4.2-kiloyear event: Effects on Chinese civilization

-The drought may have caused the collapse of Neolithic cultures around Central China in the late 3rd millennium BC.
-At the same time, the middle reaches of the Yellow River saw a series of extraordinary floods related to the legendary figure of Yu the Great.
+The drought may have caused the collapse of Neolithic cultures around Central China in the late 3rd millennium BC, or at least partially contributed to it.
 In the Yishu River Basin (a river basin that consists of the Yi River (沂河) of Shandong and Shu River), the flourishing Longshan culture was affected by a cooling that severely reduced rice output and led to a substantial decrease in population and to fewer archaeological sites.
-In about 2000 BC, Longshan was displaced by the Yueshi culture, which had fewer and less-sophisticated artifacts of ceramic and bronze.
+Around 2000 BC, Longshan was displaced by the Yueshi culture, which had fewer and less-sophisticated artifacts of ceramic and bronze.
+The Liangzhu civilization in the lower reaches of the Yangtze River also declined during the same period.
+The 4.2 ka event is also believed to have helped collapse the Dawenkou culture.
+The Longshan culture of the less strongly affected Luoyang Basin, however, continued to develop and thrive.
+The 4.2 ka event had no discernible impact on the spread of millet cultivation in the region.